 - Treatment of conditions that may resolve within 24-48 hours

-The patient's actual location (in a hospital bed, on a hospital unit), the level of care (nursing surveillance, IV medications, lab tests, physician visits), and the duration of stay (which can be 1-5+ days in some cases) are not what determine observation vs inpatient.
+Location, level of care, and duration of stay do not determine observation vs inpatient.
 The status classification by the admitting physician, supported by the medical record, is what determines billing and benefits.

 1. SNF 3-day rule is broken